ezsystems/ezpublish-kernel/eZ/Publish/Core/Persistence/Cache/Readme.md

 For those reasons, only introduce use a tag if:
 - Mainly to represent an entity _(e.g. `content-<id>`)_
 - Only if it's represented on many different cache keys or if a key can have a lot of different variants.
-    - _Tip: Otherwise prefer to delete by cache key(s) when cache clear is needed, it will be faster._
+    - _Tip: Otherwise prefer to delete by cache key(s) when cache clear is needed, it will be faster and consume less memory._

 ### Possible future considerations